 There’s also an alternative free of charge, UpdraftPlus.

-Here are some more tips + how-to on your WordPress account backup.
+Here is some more tips + how-to on your WordPress account backup.

 4. Limit Login Attempts And Frequently Change Passwords